faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > If, after a rigid examination, it [the Book of Mormon] be found an imposition, should be extensively published to the world as such; **the evidences and arguments upon which the imposture was detected, should be clearly and logically stated**, that those who have been sincerely yet unfortunately deceived, may perceive the nature of the deception, and be reclaimed, - and that those who continue to publish the delusion, may be exposed and silenced, not by physical force, neither by persecutions, bare assertions, nor ridicule, **but by strong and powerful arguments — by evidences adduced from scripture and reason**.

-Perhaps a discussion of data and models, even if you disagree with the orthodox narrative, is an act of good-will?
+Perhaps a discussion of data and models---even if you disagree with the orthodox narrative---is an act of good-will?

 > But this [disproving the historical Book of Mormon] is no easy task---in fact, it is impossible, because the Book of Mormon is true.

-Callister is about to present evidence to bolster testimonies of the BoM, but this kind of statement suggests he began his investigation with a firm conclusion already in mind---"impossible" suggests that no data or evidence could persuade him otherwise. [religious faith vs. confidence faith here??]
+Callister is about to present evidence to bolster testimonies of the BoM, but this kind of statement suggests he began his investigation with a firm conclusion already in mind---"impossible" suggests that no data or evidence could persuade him otherwise.
+What if the modern origin model is well-supported and can explain all or most of the data?

 > Eleven witnesses, in addition to Joseph Smith, saw the gold plates